How to Bounce Back from Holiday Overeating

 By Katalin Russek, MS, RD, Registered Dietitian—Virtua Nutrition

-Your holiday was filled with family, friends and fun.
-But along with the laughs and good times, you probably indulged in wine, rich desserts and extravagant meals.
-While you enjoyed the indulgence in the moment, now you may feel lousy—physically and emotionally.
+Holidays are often filled with family, friends and fun.
+But along with the laughs and good times, you may have indulged in wine, cookies and rich desserts, and extravagant meals.
+While you might have enjoyed the indulgence in the moment, you may feel lousy now—physically and emotionally.

 The effects of unhealthy eating